4274-hari/AWS-Deployment/README.md

             s3fs vecstorage /mnt/s3bucket -o allow_other -o use_cache=/tmp -o passwd_file=~/.passwd-s3fs -o _netdev

 4. Make Files Public (Not Recommended for Sensitive Data)

     * Go to the AWS S3 Console.

     * Open your S3 bucket.

     * Navigate to the file you want to make public.

     * Click Permissions and then Edit.

-    * Enable public read access by setting the ACL:
+    * Enable public read access by setting the ACL.

     * Grant "Everyone (public access)" READ permission.

     * Save the changes.

     (or)